FriedHamCheese/WorkTable/README.md

 ```
 4. Run Make with no specific target in the project directory.
 5. The executable is located in bin as build.exe.
 Since the compiler and linker is called from the project directory rather than the ./src directory, you should not enter ./bin and run build.exe directly, rather you would run it as ./bin/build.exe from the project directory.
+6. (Optional) Developer documentation in html Doxygen.
+   Navigate to the doc folder and run `Doxygen docconf` to generate the offline html documentation.
+   The landing page of the documentation is the index.html.

 And with that, a window and a warning dialog should pop up as a first boot greet!